Facade Loan Program

 “Many Brookline storefronts remain inaccessible to some persons with disabilities.
 Although businesses and property owners want to make their establishments accessible, they often lack the resources needed to invest in these improvements.
 The Façade Loan Program helps address the issue of physical access by providing an additional financial resource in the form a 0% interest rate loan of up to $10,000.
 I encourage all members of the Brookline business community to take advantage of this program in order to make their businesses more accessible and inclusive of all."

-Interested applicants should contact Meredith L. Mooney, Economic Development and Long-Term Planner, as soon as possible: email@example.com or 617-264-6478.
+Interested applicants should contact Meredith L. Mooney, Economic Development and Long-Term Planner: email@example.com or 617-264-6478.

 Facca, A. (2013, October 28).
 How Facade Improvement Programs Can Benefit Your Community.
 Retrieved from Planners Web: http://plannersweb.com/2013/10/how-facade-improvement-programs/#return-note-10538-1